getsentry/rfcs/text/0073-usage-of-transaction-types.md

 1. Doesn't work for spans.
 2. Doesn't work for performance issues.
-3. Extend protocol and data structures.
+3. Extends protocol and data structures.
 4. Doesn't give insight into which types of transactions/spans our users are interacting with.

 ## Option 2: Event Origin <a name="option-2"></a>